Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ## Overview
 Duration: 1

-This guide will introduce you to Traces and Resource Metrics in Snowflake which are useful you optimize performance and find errors in notebooks, udfs, and stored procedures.
+This guide will introduce you to Logs, Traces, and Metrics in Snowflake which can be used to optimize performance and find errors in Notebooks, UDFs, and stored procedures.

-It will use APIs from OpenWeather to showcase the capabilities in Snowflake.
+This guide will use REST APIs from OpenWeather to showcase the fetch weather data as part of a pipeline.

 ### Prerequisites